joaobalsini/elm-trello-integrations/README.md

 **There are many use cases for this.
 For example, what if an app wants to use a trello board as a LOW LEVEL management resource and an ELM APP as a HIGH LEVEL management resoure.
 For example, in planning, one can create a big task in elm and create subtasks in trello.
 It would be useful if, and only if, we can automate stuff.

-** Please view the video to see what this app does: http://recordit.co/ao478UJaUp **
+** Part1 - see board, lists, cards and filter by label: http://recordit.co/ao478UJaUp **
+** Part2 - create and remove trelo cards from the system as parts of a given activity: http://recordit.co/tstorsSzsH **

 **Task list**
 - [x] Create Basic interface for showing cards data (maybe as cards also)